serock/pla-util/README.md

 The purpose of this program is to allow Linux users to manage HomePlug AV2 compliant power line adapters that use a Broadcom system-on-a-chip (SoC) such as the BCM60500 or BCM60333.

 ### Compatible Power Line Adapters
-This program has been used with the following power line adapters:
+The following power line adapters have been used with `pla-util`:

 * D-Link DHP-700AV (uses BCM60500)
 * NETGEAR PLP1000 (uses BCM60333)